Gael Linn Cup: History

-Interprovincial camogie matches were played as part of the 1928 and 1932 Tailteann Games programmes and a further inter-provincial match was played in July 1954 in Navan as part of the 50th anniversary celebrations of the Camogie Association.
+Inter-provincial camogie matches were played as part of the 1928 and 1932 Tailteann Games programmes and a further inter-provincial match was played in July 1954 in Navan as part of the 50th anniversary celebrations of the Camogie Association.
 Munster beat Ulster by 8–3 to 5–3 in a match that was described as the best of the year.

-The enthusiasm generated by the match at Navan led to the establishment of an annual inter-provincial competition two years later, with the first final between Leinster and Ulster at Knockbridge, Co Louth.
-Leinster has dominated the series with 26 titles, followed by Munster with 20.
-Connacht won four titles in 1973, 1974, 2000 and 2008 and Ulster won two in 1967 and 2007.
+The enthusiasm generated by the match at Navan led to the establishment of an annual inter-provincial competition two years later, with the first final being contested by Leinster and by Ulster at Knockbridge, County Louth.
+Leinster has dominated the series, having won 26 titles, followed by Munster with 20 titles.
+Connacht has won four titles (in 1973, 1974, 2000 and 2008), while Ulster has won two titles (in 1967 and 2007).

 Experiments

-In 1993 and 1994 the Gael Linn Cups were played with teams of 15-a-side for a two-year experimental period, as a prelude to the increase in team size form 12 to 15 in 1999 for all matches.
+In 1993 and 1994, the Gael Linn Cups were played with teams of 15-a-side for a two-year experimental period, as a prelude to the increase in team size form 12 to 15 in 1999 for all matches.

 Two competitions

 The series was played as a junior competition between 1974 and 1976.
 Senior and junior competitions were run concurrently from 1977.
-The competition format was moved to a single weekend in October/November during 1985-88 and again since 1999.
+The competition format was moved to a single weekend in October/November during 1985–88 and, again, since 1999.
 The date was moved to June in 1995, back to October/November in 2004 and to May since 2008.
-As with the Railway Cups in Gaelic Football and Hurling, the competition has been popular with players but survived several attempts to abolish the series since 1986.
+As with the Railway Cups in Gaelic Football and Hurling, the competition has been popular with players, but has survived several attempts to abolish the series since 1986.

 Shwarzkopf hair products sponsored the competition from 1999 to 2004.
-In 2009, after the withdrawal of Ulster the series was played in a blitz format with 30 minute games.
+In 2009, after the withdrawal of Ulster, the series was played in a blitz format with 30 minute games.

-In 2010 it was decided to alternate the competition between junior and senior status and the senior competition was restored to full match status with four provinces contesting the semi-finals.
-In the absence of Antrim players an all Derry side represented Ulster in the 2010 semi-final.
+In 2010, it was decided to alternate the competition between junior and senior status, and the senior competition was restored to full match status, with four provinces contesting the semi-finals.
+In the absence of Antrim players, an all Derry side represented Ulster in the 2010 semi-final.

 Players

-Players who won Gael Linn Cup medals who never won All Ireland titles include Kathleen Griffin, Lily Parle, Lilian Howlett, Nono McHugh, Claire Hanrahan, Vera Mackey, Pat Crangle and Josie Kelly, affording them valuable recognition in the days before the Camogie All Stars Awards were inaugurated.
-Geraldine Callinan (2 Gael Linn Interprovincial Medals)Geraldine Callinan was the youngest ever Leinster player at 14 years of age.
-Scored 3 goals and was instrumental in winning the match after being 11 points down at half time.
+Many players won Gael Linn Cup medals without ever winning All-Ireland titles, affording them valuable recognition in the days before the Camogie All Stars Awards were inaugurated.
+Geraldine Callinan (two Gael Linn Interprovincial Medals) Geraldine Callinan was the youngest ever Leinster player at 14 years of age.
+Scored three goals and was instrumental in winning the match after being eleven points behind at half time.